polysnacktyl/readme-generator/README.md

 ## Description
 This still-in-progress README generator application was built to speed up the busywork inherent in constructing high-quality repos with high-quality README files.
-It was also an exercise in learning node js and Inquirer npm.
+It was also an exercise in learning node js, Inquirer npm, object destructuring, etc.

 ## Installation
 ```npm -i```